josephktcheung/1888988.Secessionist-Mechanism/report.md

 ## Recommended Priority

-Issues 1, 2, and 5 should be prioritized as they have the most severe impact on gameplay experience and players have absolutely no control over them.
+Issues 1, 2, 5, and 10 should be prioritized as they have the most severe impact on gameplay experience and players have absolutely no control over them.
 Issue 2 ($game_concept_personal_union$ Breaking) is particularly severe because it creates an inconsistency where one subject type ($game_concept_personal_union$) is vulnerable while some others ($vassal$, $fiefdom$) are protected.
-The exploitation scenarios (Exploit 1 and Exploit 2) make this even more critical, as they completely break game balance in both single-player and multiplayer contexts, making games uncompetitive and unplayable for victims.
+Issue 10 ($WAR_LATERALVIEW_ANNEX_REVOLTER$ Button Misapplied) is GAME-BREAKING as it allows major powers to be annexed at 0 cost.
+The exploitation scenarios (Exploit 1, Exploit 2, and Exploit 3) make this even more critical, as they completely break game balance in both single-player and multiplayer contexts, making games uncompetitive and unplayable for victims.
 Further testing is needed to determine if other subject types ($tributary$, $dominion$, $march$, $appanage$, etc.) are also affected.

 ---